SopiMlab/DeepLearningWithAudio/02_ddsp/README.md

 ```

-**TRANSFERING YOUR TRAINED MODEL TO YOUR OWN COMPUTER/LAPTOP**
+### Transfering your trained model to your own computer/laptop

 You can transfer your files, such as trained models from your the virtual machine to your on own PC  following the below command line structure.
 Open a new terminal window make sure that you are in your own computer/laptop directory.

-* Transfering a folder
+* Transfering a folder:

 ```
 scp -P 63635 -r e5132-admin@ml-lab-00cec95c-0f8d-40ef-96bb-8837822e93b6.westeurope.cloudapp.azure.com:/data/dome5132fileshare/DeepLearningWithAudio/utilities/dlwa/models/ddsp/your_name/mysound ~/Downloads